DistrictDataLabs/yellowbrick/docs/api/text/umap_vis.rst

 coloring by cluster or by class, or neither if a structural analysis is required.

-After importing the required tools, we can :doc:`load the corpus <corpus>` and vectorize the text using TF-IDF.
+After importing the required tools, we can use the :doc:`the hobbies corpus <../datasets/hobbies>` and vectorize the text using TF-IDF.
 Once the corpus is vectorized we can visualize it, showing the distribution of classes.

 .. note to contributors: the below code requires an additional dependency on umap-learn
     that is not part of the core requirements, so has not been modified with a plot